 $45 per person.

-Our Dosewallips Estuary Tour takes us out of Pleasant Harbor for a 2 hour paddle along the shores of the Hood Canal.
-We will paddle to the Dosewallips River to view a large colony of harbor seals, bald eagles, and other wildlife.
-Roosevelt Elk are also sometimes spotted munching on the salty grasses!
+Our Estuary Tour takes us out of Pleasant Harbor for a 2 hour paddle along the shores of the Hood Canal to the Dosewallips Estuary.
+There we will view a large colony of harbor seals, bald eagles, and other wildlife.
+Roosevelt Elk are often spotted munching on the salty grasses and a rare view of the Olympic Mountains is a treat on a clear day!
 Your guide will teach you about the wildlife we find and discuss the ecology of the Hood Canal and the estuary.
 If conditions are right we’ll paddle up river to explore the fresh water habitat of the Dosewallips River.
 In the late summer and fall we will watch salmon migrating upriver to spawn.

 $85 per person.